 Cost231 800 € HT

-From the architect.
+Text description provided by the architects.
 After spending more than a year looking for a suitable plot on which to build a contemporary house, a young couple without children finally opted for the renovation of a village house, inherited from a grandmother and uninhabited for several years in the village of Saint-Hilaire-du-Rosier, near Saint-Marcellin, Isère.

 Located in the centre of the village, along the old highway connecting Grenoble to Valence, the three storey building has a quiet garden to the rear.
 The street front was composed of two smaller adjoining houses.
 The project was to create a space that would eliminate the earlier rather chaotic group of rooms and open it out generously to the rear in order to benefit from the sunset and the absence of noise from the street.